Kenneth Sparr ©

 (36).
 Lute, marked: ‘Du… à Paris 1672’, (brand marked at the bottom) and on a piece of paper inside: Repareradt af Johan Jerner, Stockholm 1792.
 The repair seems to have consisted of the addition of a new neck of the same theorbo-type as the Swedish lute to the decidedly French body.
 Gift from the music trader Bengt Dahlgren Ltd.

 The low inventory number and the inclusion of it in the first catalogue suggest that this lute was among the first instruments to form the collection of the Stockholm Music Museum, which was started in 1899.
 The first cataloguer did not observe that the information at the end-clasp could be read as ‘Dubu…a Paris 1672’ (at even closer inspection ‘Dubuc’ or ‘Dubut’).
 Unfortunately, damage makes the name difficult to read.
 The cataloguer further did not record another handwritten repair label beside the one by Jerner.
-Unfortunately this repair label is partly concealed by the Jerner repair label and by paper reinforcement between two ribs of the back.
+This repair label is partly concealed by the Jerner repair label and by paper reinforcement between two ribs of the back.
 This makes the label difficult to read and interpret, but the text seems to be the following: ‘Renov: Holmiæ / 1738 et 55’.
 Above this text is possibly the repairer’s name - a fragment can be seen.
 The last letter of the surname may be ‘g’, ‘j’ or ‘y’.
 The identity of the repairer is yet to be determined.
 Another repair was done in 1755 and the final repair and conversion was made by Jerner in 1792.
 This lute (or at least parts of it) may originally have been made by the French lute maker Nicolas Dubuc (?Dubut, ?du But) in Paris.
 He was born 1637/38, died after 1692 and of him it is noted:

 … en 1671, Nicolas [?Dubuc, ?Dubut] âgé de 33 ans, est ’Maître faiseur d’instruments’, lorsqu’il épouse à St-Germain-l’Auxerrois, Barbe Caillot.
 Sans doute a-t-il déjà une situation sociale en vue, car il a pour témoin son ami Philippe Lallemant, peintre à l’Académie royale.
 En 1691 et 1692, il est encore cite comme facteur’ ou ‘maître pour les instruments à vent.